knightsamar/rapidsms-envaya/README.md

 $ mv rapidsms-envaya envayasms
 ```

-The *second* step is necessary because the original fork has a dash in it's name which breaks the importing as a package in Python.
+The *second* command is necessary because the original fork has a dash in it's name which breaks the importing as a package in Python.

 In `settings.py` put: